Editor’s Note: This post was originally published June 22nd, 2017 and was updated for accuracy and comprehensiveness on July 13th, 2018.

 Although rewards aren’t the only way to offer the best customer experience, Starbucks chose to harness their power.
 With Starbucks Rewards, members get the ideal combination of VIP treatment and express service.
 With the mobile app, customers can customize their drinks to borderline ridiculous specifications from the comfort of their homes or on the go.
 When these customers arrive at the store, they are greeted by warm smiles and a cup with their name handwritten on the side, bypassing the line like the VIPs they are.

 With their outstanding mobile experience, Starbucks has designed an app that can be easily incorporated into even the busiest customer’s lifestyle while still making them feel like they’re walking on the green carpet.

-Take my coworker Demi, for example.
+Take my friend Demi, for example.
 Demi has been a Starbucks customer for years, and one of the biggest reasons is the mobile app.
 With the app, he can pay ahead, skip the line, and pick up his half sweet, light ice green tea lemonade without being late for work.
 This convenience is something money can’t buy, and makes Starbucks the obvious choice for any customer looking for good coffee and an even better customer experience.

-Meet customers where they are.
+Meet customer where they are.

 From being a small tech startup in a California garage to one of the biggest brands on the planet, Apple has done a phenomenal job of designing a brand that everyone wants to be a part of.
 The thing is, when a customer joins the Apple army they don’t just get industry leading tech.
 They also get message groups, stores filled with “geniuses” ready to help you with any product issues, and a huge group of other customers who are also willing to wait in line for the newest products.
 In short, they get a community.